-That’s our main list of OnePlus 8T alternatives, but there are two great honorable mentions that are also worth considering.
+That’s our main list of OnePlus 8T alternatives, but two great honorable mentions are also worth considering.
 Check them out below.

 - High-end power, 5G, and 65W charging in one package

-- Also serves up a variety of cameras for every occasion
+- It also serves up a variety of cameras for every occasion

 - Restricted to the likes of Asia and Europe

-You’ve got the Snapdragon 865 and 5G combo, a 90Hz OLED screen, and 65W charging for its 4,200mAh battery.
-The phone also serves up a versatile quad rear camera setup (64MP+12MP+8MP+2MP), as well as a normal+ultra-wide pairing in a cutout upfront.
-Don’t expect water resistance or wireless charging here, but the OnePlus 8T lacks this as well, to be fair.
+You’ve got the MediaTek Dimensity 1000+ and 5G combo, a 120Hz AMOLED screen, and 65W charging for its 4,500mAh battery.
+The phone also serves up a versatile quad rear camera setup (64MP+8MP+2MP+2MP), as well as a 32MP wide lens in a cutout upfront.
+Don’t expect water resistance here, but the OnePlus 8T lacks this as well, to be fair.

-The Asus Zenfone 6 was one of 2019’s better affordable flagships, delivering high-end power and a big battery for just $500.
-The Zenfone 7 series adopts a two-tiered approach this time.
-The vanilla model picks up where the Zenfone 6 left off, while the Pro variant aims higher.
+The ASUS Zenfone 6 was one of 2019’s better affordable flagships, delivering high-end power and a big battery for just $500.
+The Zenfone 8 series adopts a two-tiered approach this time.
+The vanilla model takes a more standard flagship approach, while the Zenfone 8 Flip brings back the fancy flipping camera.